sandesh2580/Nepse/README.md

 # Nepse
-Nepse Data scraping and Notification for the certail LTP target hit
+Nepse Data scraping and Notification for the certain LTP target hit